Don't let your plants go hungry

 Well-fed plants are healthier, more productive and more beautiful.
 This article covers the basics of why and how to fertilize your garden.

 Plants need to be fertilized because most soil does not provide the essential nutrients required for optimum growth.
 Even if you are lucky enough to start with great garden soil, as your plants grow, they absorb nutrients and leave the soil less fertile.
 Remember those tasty tomatoes and beautiful roses you grew last year?
 It took nutrients from the soil to build those plant tissues.
 By fertilizing your garden, you replenish lost nutrients and ensure that this year's plants have the food they need to flourish.

 There are six primary nutrients that plants require.
 Plants get the first three—carbon, hydrogen and oxygen—from air and water.
 The other three are nitrogen, phosphorus and potassium.

 Nitrogen helps plants make the proteins they need to produce new tissues.
 In nature, nitrogen is often in short supply so plants have evolved to take up as much nitrogen as possible, even if it means not taking up other necessary elements.
 If too much nitrogen is available, the plant may grow abundant foliage but not produce fruit or flowers.
 Growth may actually be stunted because the plant isn't absorbing enough of the other elements it needs.

-Phosphorous stimulates root growth, helps the plant set buds and flowers, improves vitality and increases seed size.
+Phosphorus stimulates root growth, helps the plant set buds and flowers, improves vitality and increases seed size.
 It does this by helping transfer energy from one part of the plant to another.
-To absorb phosphorous, most plants require a soil pH of 6.5 to 6.8.
+To absorb phosphorus, most plants require a soil pH of 6.5 to 6.8.
 Organic matter and the activity of soil organisms also increase the availability of phosphorus.